Zarkantho/module_data/mongo-2.5.5_generated/queries/core_query_system/README.md

-# query\_system
+# core\_query\_system

 # Module Groups

 -------------

 # Group Description
 Matcher expressions.
 The point of all of this is to take a query string and turn it into a structured set of classes.
-If this were a compiler this would be the parse tree for the compiler.

 # Files
 - src/mongo/db/matcher/expression.cpp   (mongod, tools, mongos)